 - Clear elastic for shoulder seams (optional)

 Step 1: After tracing out your size for all pattern pieces, it’s time to get to work.
 Starting with the front piece (1).
-Measure the 5/8″ seam allowance along the armscye and shoulder seams and draw a line where your seams will be (dashed line in graphic above).
+Measure the 5/8″ seam allowance along the armscye and shoulder seams and draw a line where your seams will be (dashed line in the graphic above).
 About 2″ down from the shoulder seam, the armscye seam line will start to turn out (under the armpit).
 Extend that 2″ line down about 5″ further and then curve down into the side seam.
 Use the graphic above to get a better idea of sizing and shape.
 The good news here is the exact measurements are not important.
 Create a shape you find pleasing to your eye.
-Just make sure to be aware of the the seam allowances.
+Just make sure to be aware of the seam allowances.
 You don’t want to create a shape thinking it is going to look bigger on your finished garment.
-Make sure to add some markings along the curve line to aide with construction of the garment.
+Make sure to add some markings along the curve line to aid with the construction of the garment.